PingOne Native SDKs

 3. Create a new MFA policy.

 5. Create a sign-on policy, and add an MFA step.
-See Add an authentication policy.
+Refer to Add an authentication policy.

 6. In the MFA step, select the MFA policy that you configured.